wp-plugins/autoptimize/readme.txt

 == Installation ==

+Just install form your WordPress "Plugins|Add New" screen and all will be well.
+Manual installation is very straightforward as well:

-1. Upload the `autoptimize` folder to  to the `/wp-content/plugins/` directory
+1. Upload the zip-file and unzip it in the /wp-content/plugins/ directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Go to `Settings -> Autoptimize` and enable the options you want.
-Generally this means "Optimize HTML/CSS/JavaScript", but if you experience problems you might want to disable some.
+Generally this means "Optimize HTML/ CSS/ JavaScript".

 == Frequently Asked Questions ==